 CAP may share aggregated demographic information with others.

 CAP may use an outside shipping company to ship orders, and a credit card processing company to process donations or bill users for goods and services.
 These companies do not retain, share, store or use personally identifiable information for any secondary purposes.

-CAP will not sell or rent its list.
-CAP may partner with other third parties to provide specific services, including data analysis and marketing assistance to expand awareness of CAP’s work and improve its communications.
+CAP may partner with third parties to provide specific services, including data analysis and marketing assistance to expand awareness of CAP’s work and improve its communications.
 CAP may share data that is necessary for the third party to provide these services.
 These third parties may use this data for the purpose of providing similar services to participating member organizations.

 The companies with which CAP shares data are contractually prohibited from using this information for any purpose other than that for which it was provided and are required to have appropriate safeguards in place to protect that data.

-In respect for users’ privacy CAP allows restrictions in how it uses their personal information by offering the following options:
+Out of respect for users’ privacy, CAP allows restrictions in how it uses their personal information by offering the following options:

 - Do not contact me by telephone except when I have personally requested a reply.

 - Do not send me communications by postal mail for anything I have not requested.